kholoshnia/web-programming/README.md

 ## Lab 2

-Task: Develop a servlet and JSP-based web application that determines whether a point on a coordinate plane falls within a given area.
+Task: develop a servlet and JSP-based web application that determines whether a point on a coordinate plane falls within a given area.

 Technologies used:
 - JSP